 Although agates are usually thought of as ordinary rocks, enchanted agates are finely polished milky specimens streaked with brown and reddish striations.
 When mounted in a setting, they make unusual and stunning pieces of jewelry.

-An Enchanted Agate gives its possessor an Edge on all Conflict Rolls against poison as the Occult spell Prime Agate Stone.
+An Enchanted Agate gives its possessor an Edge on all Conflict Rolls against poison, both Toxic and Hallucinogenic.
 Its powers are usable by anyone merely by possessing it.